 How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

-While doing the analysis of your visual campaigns like Google Display (remarketing), Youtube, or even Performance Max,
+While analyzing your visual campaigns like Google Display (remarketing), YouTube, or even Performance Max, you may find that you are wasting adspend.

 If you already know this is happening, just skip right to the solution.